amd/Quark/docs/source/onnx/accuracy_algorithms/sq.rst

+..
+Copyright (C) 2025, Advanced Micro Devices, Inc. All rights reserved.

 SmoothQuant (SQ)
 ================

 SmoothQuant (SQ) is another technique used to improve PTQ accuracy.
 It smooths the outliers of the activation so that it loses as little precision as possible during quantization.
 Experiments show that using the SQ technique can improve the PTQ accuracy of some models, especially for models with a large number of outliers in the activation.

-Here is a sample showing how to enable SQ using `quark.onnx`.
+Here is a simple example showing how to apply the QuaRot algorithm on an A8W8 (Activation-8bit-Weight-8bit) quantization.

 .. code-block:: python

-    from quark.onnx import ModelQuantizer, PowerOfTwoMethod, QuantType
+    from quark.onnx import ModelQuantizer
+    from quark.onnx.quantization.config import QConfig
+    from quark.onnx.quantization.config.spec import QLayerConfig, UInt8Spec, Int8Spec
-    from quark.onnx.quantization.config.config import Config, QuantizationConfig
+    from quark.onnx.quantization.config.algorithm import SmoothQuantConfig

-    quant_config = QuantizationConfig(
+    quant_config = QLayerConfig(activation=UInt8Spec(), weight=Int8Spec())

-        quant_format=QuantFormat.QDQ,
-        calibrate_method=quark.onnx.PowerOfTwoMethod.MinMSE,
-        activation_type=QuantType.QUInt8,
-        weight_type=QuantType.QInt8,
-        enable_npu_cnn=True,
-        include_sq=True,
-        extra_options={
-            'ActivationSymmetric': True,
-            'SmoothAlpha': 0.5,
-        },
+    sq_config = SmoothQuantConfig(alpha=0.5)

+    config = QConfig(
+        global_config=quant_config,
+        algo_config=[sq_config],
+        OpTypesToQuantize=['MatMul', 'Gemm'],
     )
-    config = Config(global_quant_config=quant_config)

     quantizer = ModelQuantizer(config)
-    quantizer.quantize_model(input_model_path, output_model_path, calibration_data_reader=None)
+    quantizer.quantize_model(input_model_path, quantized_model_path, calib_data_reader)

 Arguments
 ---------

-- **include_sq**: (Boolean) This parameter is a flag that determines whether to optimize the models using SmoothQuant; it can improve the accuracy of some models.
-The default is False.

-- **extra_options**: (Dictionary or None) Contains key-value pairs for various options in different cases.
-Options related to SQ are:
+Here we only list a few important and commonly used arguments, please refer to the documentation of full arguments list for more details.

-  - **SmoothAlpha**: (Float) This parameter controls how much difficulty we want to migrate from activation to weights.
+  - **alpha**: (Float) This parameter controls how much difficulty we want to migrate from activation to weights.
 The default value is 0.5.

 Example
 -------